r0x0r/m3ucopy/README.md

 Version: 1.0 beta

 A simple command tool that copies all the files from m3u playlists to a specified directory creating a separate subdir for each playlist.
-Additional options allow to flatten directory structure or rename files according to their ID3 tags.
-The tool is useful for consolidating your playlists into a neat directory structure with all the files present in a specified location for an easy transfer.
+Additional options allow to flatten a directory structure or rename files according to their ID3 tags.

+The tool is useful for consolidating your playlists into a neat directory structure with all the files present in a specified location for an easy transfer to another location